advantageous/qbit/README.md

 Status
 =====
-Lot's of progress.
-More people are helping out.
+There is a lot of progress.
+The internal are maturing.
-QBit now works with Vertx (standalone or embedded), Jetty (standalone) or just plain Java Servlets.

 License